Weapons of Opportunity

 When planning to utilize a weapon of opportunity, you first must be able to locate one and be prepared to deploy it defensively before it hits the fan.
 How do real-world protection experts do this?
 The professionals run a resource assessment listing.

 If you are without a firearm, your primary self-defense plan should consist of secondary or improvised weapons.
 If you walk into an open or confined area, indoors or outdoors and you want to remain prepared, step one is to perform a visual scan of your immediate vicinity.
-What is around you that you can immediately get into your hands?
+What is around you that you can immediately get into your hands and use as a weapon?
 What category is it?
 How close are you and your potential adversaries?
 Is there more than one weapon?
-Is there more than one potential adversary?
+Is there more than one potential adversary that you need to protect yourself from?

-Your paramount considerations in selecting an improvised weapon are accessibility, speed of acquisition (based on proximity), and rapid deployment.
+When under attack, your paramount considerations in selecting an improvised weapon are accessibility, speed of acquisition (based on proximity), effectiveness and rapid deployment.

 Always have a plan for self-defense, no matter your location or situation.